skshahriarahmedraka/my-dev-cheetsheet/k8s/Academind/docker/DockerNote2.md

     - can be re-used for some container (across restarts ) -- "-v "/user/raka/develop/file:/app" "
     -- "-v "/user/raka/develop/file:/app:ro" " //read only from docker file
+## why need COPY . .  when mounting premanet directory
+    -- container will run in a  production environment , by using copy . . it will take a snapshot of code .
 ## ignore
     - ".dockerignore" this file list of all the direcory which will be ignore by docker
 ## ARGumerns & ENVironment variables